rust-trust/event-listener-substrate/readme.md

 ## Why?

-Ideally, we should avoid running iterators and loops on the on-chain data stored in a blockchain runtime or contracts.
+Ideally, we should avoid running iterators and loops on the on-chain data stored in a blockchain runtime or smart contract.
 The chain should store the minimum amount of data which is needed for conflict resolution.
 Everything else can and should be stored off-chain with it's hash on the chain.
-In cases where on-chain data is stored in lists or maps and needs to be shown on a UI, an event based approach can be used to build an off-chain storage which can be queried from the UI.
+In cases where on-chain data is stored in collections (maps) and needs to be shown on a UI, an event based approach can be used to build an off-chain storage which can be queried directly from the UI.

 This app listens to all Substrate runtime events using the web-socket connection, parses each event based on (extensible) custom rules and then stores the processed event data in one or more data stores.
 This off-chain storage can then be used for data analysis, querying, showing it on the UI, etc.